Our Founder

 Founder, President and CEO

-Katrina is a successful serial Silicon Valley entrepreneur and start-up investor whose latest company, My Little Swans (MLS, www.mylittleswans.com) is focused on building the first internet social network dedicated to high-end family travel and lifestyle.
+Katrina is a successful serial Silicon Valley entrepreneur and start-up investor.
+My Little Swans (MLS) is the first internet social network dedicated to high-end family travel and lifestyle.
 The site is comprised of like-minded travelers who want to share their experiences and memories and plan for future trips around the world.
 Katrina founded MyLittleSwans.com in October 2007 and has invested more than $2,250,000 of her own personal capital in the creation of this business.
-While 2008 was focused on building the site and writing and uploading her content and photos, 2009 was focused on offering limited memberships to the site so MLS could gain live user feedback.
-The site will open to the public April 1, 2010.
+She and her team spent 2008 building the site, and writing and uploading her content and photos, while 2009 was focused on offering limited memberships to the site so MLS could gain live user feedback.
+The site opened to the public April 7, 2010.

-As an Internet model, MLS allows members to enjoy a self-service approach so they can efficiently research and access the best on-the-ground tour and resort companies directly, and then travel with their own personal trip itineraries.
+As an Internet model, MLS offers members a self-service approach so they can efficiently research and access the best on-the-ground tour and resort companies directly, and then travel with their own personal trip itineraries.
 MLS is a disruptive technology in that it literally saves money for MLS members by cutting out the middleman.
-The site reflects over 15 years of Garnett family trips and includes 32 detailed destinations along with thousands of inspirational “real life” photos and maps to help bring these trips to life.
+The site reflects over 17 years of Garnett family trips and includes 44 detailed destinations along with thousands of inspirational “real life” photos and maps to help bring these trips to life.
 These are real, personal and vetted experiences, so members can fully trust the destination content and travel partner recommendations.
-Members enjoy the privileges of various tools and special access and promotions within the MLS community, and by May, an upgrade to My Trips feature will allow members to publish their itineraries and other travel details to their iPhone or iPad.
+Members enjoy the privileges of various tools and special access and promotions within the MLS community, and the My Trips feature allows members to publish their itineraries and other travel details to their iPhone or iPad.

 Prior to MLS, Katrina was the Founder, Chairman and President/CEO of CrossWorlds Software Inc. from its inception in 1996 to a successful public offering on Nasdaq (CWLD) in 2000 and acquisition by IBM in 2001.
 Her pioneering CrossWorld’s vision led to the establishment of a new software industry segment around the concept of Enterprise Application Integration (EAI) and in the process she built up a global public company that had annual revenues of over $100M and 450 employees.